NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 If true a water reward will be given after succesful decoding.
 If false no water reward will be given.

+# Labels file

+# Label parameters

 `channels`: Dict[int, List[int]]

-Maps plexon units to event types where that unit should be used in psth generation.
+Assigns event types to plexon units (a unit is a single neuron, channels are an electrode) where that unit should be used in psth generation.